-- adequacy of the remediation and engineered controls based on the intended future use of Parcel B as a park will be obtained in conjunction with the MDEQ as part of the DDCC process described in the Plan.
+- 1. The Plan indicates that remediation and engineered controls for Parcel B will comply with non-residential criteria under Part 201.
+Because the adjacent property will be used for residential, this may not permit use of Parcel B as a park (per 324.20101(ii)(ii) of Part 201), although it will permit use as a natural area or for parking.
+Final determination of the adequacy of the remediation and engineered controls based on the intended future use of Parcel B as a park will be obtained in conjunction with the MDEQ as part of the DDCC process described in the Plan.
 The City should assume that Parcel B will be limited to a natural area and it is possible that it will not be open to the public as part of the adjacent park. - 2.
-A key issue for the City will be the long-term due care obligations for the O&M of Parcel B after redevelopment of Parcel A. O&M responsibilities are anticipated to start immediately following installation of engineered controls, which is anticipated to take up to 7 years.
+A key issue for the City will be the long-term due care obligations for the O&M of Parcel B after redevelopment of Parcel A. O&M responsibilities are anticipated to start immediately following installation of engineered controls, which could take up to 7 years.
 Parcel B will be separately owned and operated, and the controls proposed for Parcel B will require inspection, operation, and maintenance in order to meet due care requirements.
 The Plan includes \$900,000 for 30 years of that operation and maintenance.
 If this expense is administered on a reimbursement basis, then reimbursement would extend beyond the statutory 30 year limit for a Brownfield Plan.
-As such a mechanism for capture and reimbursement of this expense over the next 37 years should be developed and a mechanism for operation and maintenance beyond that period should be considered. - 3.
-The schedule for remediation in Parcel B appears to be based on available reimbursements under the Plan ("...funded by tax increment revenue stream that will then be available..."
-(Section 2.3.4)), with no specified start date ("a date for commencement...on the eastern Parcel B cannot be estimated at this time" (Section 2.3)).
-Because this is the most contaminated portion of the Property, the RHBRA may want to consider a more defined schedule for implementing the proposed remedies on Parcel B. - 4.
-The RHBRA should provide a final decision on this Project for the following policy items; - Has the applicant provided sufficient documentation to determine that interest is an eligible expense as requested in the policy guidance?
+As such a mechanism for capture and reimbursement of this expense for a period to extend beyond 30 years should be developed and a mechanism for operation and maintenance beyond that period should be considered. - 3.
+The schedule for remediation in Parcel B will be based on available reimbursements under the Plan.
+Because this is the most contaminated portion of the Property, the City may want to consider a more defined schedule for implementing the proposed remedies on Parcel B.